paulwarren/nzde/dict/C/README.md

 ## crime

  <i>n.</i> an offence for which the offender may be proceeded against by indictment [Jim Cameron writes: Many dictionary definitions of crime/offence are loose, overlapping and sometimes circular, reflecting general usage.
 But in NZ they also have a precise legal meaning...
 The definition of a crime is thus procedural, although approximately a crime = a serious offence.
 See Crimes Act 1961 s2 - the definitions date from the Criminal Code Act 1893.]
 (See summary offence)

+## Crimean shirt

+ <i>n.</i> a long, usu. blue, flannel shirt, a kind of early bush shirt, as part of the early colonial outdoors costume (See cf. Garibaldi shirt, bluey)

 ## crimino